 (b) The commissioner of revenue may disclose to the lottery division that a retailer owes $500 or more in delinquent taxes as defined in section 270.72, to the extent necessary to administer section 349A.06, subdivision 2.

 Subd.
-9. County assessors; homestead application and income tax status.
-If, as a result of an audit, the commissioner determines that a person is a Minnesota nonresident or part-year resident for income tax purposes, the commissioner may disclose the person's name, address, and social security number to the assessor of any political subdivision in the state, when there is reason to believe that the person may have claimed or received homestead property tax benefits for a corresponding assessment year in regard to property apparently located in the assessor's jurisdiction.
+9. County assessors; homestead application, determination, and income tax status. (a) If, as a result of an audit, the commissioner determines that a person is a Minnesota nonresident or part-year resident for income tax purposes, the commissioner may disclose the person's name, address, and Social Security number to the assessor of any political subdivision in the state, when there is reason to believe that the person may have claimed or received homestead property tax benefits for a corresponding assessment year in regard to property apparently located in the assessor's jurisdiction.

 Subd.
 10. Indian tribal governments.
 Sales and use tax returns and return information are open to inspection by or disclosure to the taxing officials of any Indian tribal government in Minnesota for the purpose of and to the extent necessary for the administration of any tax agreement entered into between the state and the Indian tribal government pursuant to section 270.60, subdivision 2.
 Prior to inspection or disclosure, the Indian tribal government must establish procedures for safeguarding the information.